Voting & Elections

 - Following an election, the results are canvassed or audited so that accuracy is ensured.
 Canvassing first happens at the county level utilizing a group of staff.
 Then it completed by a new team of staff at the state level.
-Finally, the results are audited by an independent contractor before they are forwarded to the New Mexico Voting Certification Committee to be made official.
+Finally, the results are audited by an independent contractor before they are forwarded to the New Mexico State Canvassing Board to be made official.

 - New Mexico conducts a risk-limiting audit following every statewide election This process involves randomly selecting a few races and precincts throughout the state and hand counting the results in those precincts.
 The hand counted results are then compared to the normal machine counted results.
 Any discrepancies between the results are thoroughly investigated.

 - The Office of the New Mexico Secretary of State tests our information security defenses on a regular basis

 - We also work with government and private partners who validate and test our information security defenses

 - Such assessments may include reviews of documentation and process as well as varying degrees of computer and network hacking